 All NEC acceleration tubes are insensitive to thermal shock and exhibit exceptional mechanical strength.
-They have been in use on a routine basis in very strenuous conditions for periods of over 20 years with no signs of degradation.
+They have been in use on a routine basis in very strenuous conditions for periods of over 40 years with no signs of degradation.

 The exterior field is defined by demountable potential distribution rings.
-Potential grading is provided by ten 150MOhm resistors in series.
+Potential grading is provided by ten 150 Mohm resistors in series.

 A non-magnetic version of the General Purpose Acceleration Tube is also available for the acceleration of low energy electron beams that are adversely affected by proximity of ferromagnetic materials.

-The High Gradient Acceleration Tube section is designed for operation in high pressure SF6 gas.
-These tubes have been used in Pelletron accelerators ranging from below 1MV to above 25MV terminal potentials.
+The HG acceleration tube section is designed for operation in high pressure SF6 gas.
+These tubes have been used in Pelletron accelerators ranging from below 1 MV to above 25 MV terminal potentials.